trashvin/juantamad_v1/README.md

 ## Who is JuanTamad ?

 JuanTamad is a fictitious person known to Filipinos representing the lazy portion of the population.
 In an old story, he used to lay with mouth wide open under a mango tree waiting for the fruit to fall due to gravity.
-This app, however, does not glorify lazyness :) It aims to make the boring task of emailing our whereabouts before and after our daily shift simpler and easier using Power Automate Desktop.
+This app, however, does not glorify laziness :) It aims to make the boring task of emailing our whereabouts before and after our daily shift simpler and easier using Power Automate Desktop.

 ## Requirement